Menlo College: Athletics

 The Menlo athletic teams are called the Oaks.
 The college is a member of NCAA Division II, primarily competing in the Pacific West Conference (PacWest) for most of its sports since the 2024–25 academic year; while its men's & women's wrestling and men's volleyball teams compete in the Mountain Pacific Sports Federation (MPSF).
 The Oaks previously competed as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) from 2015–16 to 2023–24 and the California Pacific Conference (Cal Pac) from 1996–97 to 2014–15.

 Menlo competes in 14 intercollegiate varsity sports: Men’s varsity sports include baseball, basketball, golf, soccer, tennis, volleyball, and wrestling.
 Women’s varsity sports include basketball, golf, soccer, softball, tennis, volleyball, and wrestling.

 In addition to its varsity teams, Menlo sponsors non-NCAA programs in NCBA baseball, NCWA men’s and women’s wrestling, men’s and women’s weightlifting, and men’s and women’s taekwondo.
 The taekwondo program is led by TJ Curry, a two-time U.S. national team member and international medalist, who serves as the college’s inaugural Director of Taekwondo.

+In 2026, Menlo College announced the addition of a women's flag football program, which will begin competition in the 2026–2027 academic year as the college's 15th varsity sport.